 Immunotherapy is an exciting and emerging treatment option for advanced prostate cancer.
 It works by stimulating the body’s immune system to recognize and attack cancer cells more effectively.
 One of the most widely used immunotherapies for advanced prostate cancer is sipuleucel-T (Provenge), a personalized vaccine that is designed to boost the immune response against prostate cancer cells.
 This therapy is typically used for patients whose cancer has become resistant to hormone therapy.

 While immunotherapy may not cure advanced prostate cancer, it can extend survival and improve quality of life with fewer side effects compared to traditional treatments like chemotherapy.
-Ongoing research continues to explore other immunotherapy options, including immune checkpoint inhibitors, which show promise in treating more aggressive forms of prostate cancer.
+Ongoing study continues to explore other immunotherapy options, including immune checkpoint inhibitors, which show promise in treating more aggressive forms of prostate cancer.
 As this field continues to evolve, immunotherapy may become a cornerstone in managing advanced prostate cancer.

 Targeted Therapy: Precision Treatment for Prostate Cancer